bemo-fi/smart-contracts-v2/README.md

 # Validation withdrawals.
 ![272541252-966089aa-793c-4d17-b0e6-7691f72c61b7.png](272541252-966089aa-793c-4d17-b0e6-7691f72c61b7.png)
     You can send a withdrawal request 10 hours after the nominator-proxy has sent the money for validation.
 This is enough time for the round to start and finish.
 Anyone can request a withdrawal.
 This is done for decentralization, so the assets cannot be locked to the nominator.
 When the round is over and the assets return to the pool, Mytonctrl software will make a withdrawal to the nominator-proxy.
 It will in turn send the assets to the financial s-c along with the validation reward data.
 The financial s-c will change the internal Ton pools, and then the rate will increase.

+You can read the technical documentation for smart contracts [here](https://github.com/bemo-fi/smart-contracts-v2-docs) and stake TON [here](https://app.bemo.fi/).